hafeild/entities/README.md

 symlink the `book-nlp` directory to the `when-entities-interact` directory (`book-nlp` should be a subdirectory).

+Make a copy or simlink to the `book-nlp/files/` directory in the `when-entities-interact` directory.

 Download remaining dependencies and compile the Java side of things by running:

     ./make.sh